Show simple item record

 dc.identifier.urihttp://hdl.handle.net/10454/4078

 dc.description.abstractThe human epidermis holds the full machinery for cholinergic signal transduction.
 However, the presence of the vesicular transporter (vesicular acetylcholine (ACh) transporter (VAChT)) for both choline and ACh has never been shown in this compartment.
 The results of this study confirm the presence of VAChT in cutaneous nerves and in both epidermal melanocytes and keratinocytes as well as in their nuclei using immunofluorescence labelling in situ and in vitro, Western blot analysis of cellular and nuclear extracts and reverse transcription-PCR.
 These results underline that ACh/choline transport in the non-neuronal epidermis is no different from the neuronal pathway.
-However, the function of VAChT in the nucleus remains to be shown.en
+However, the function of VAChT in the nucleus remains to be shown.

-dc.subjectHuman Epidermisen
+dc.subjectHuman Epidermis

-dc.subjectVesicular Acetylcholine Transporteren
+dc.subjectVesicular Acetylcholine Transporter

-dc.type.versionNo full-text available in the repositoryen
+dc.type.versionNo full-text in the repository

 dc.identifier.doihttps://doi.org/10.1038/sj.jid.5700268